All Oregonians age 16 and older eligible to receive COVID-19 vaccine starting April 19.

 Find vaccine events happening in your community:

-The Food & Drug Administration (FDA) requires rigorous safety testing before it will approve any vaccine.
+The Food & Drug Administration (FDA) requires rigorous safety testing before it will authorize any vaccine for emergency use.
 The COVID-19 vaccines from Pfizer, Moderna and Johnson & Johnson were tested in tens of thousands of study participants and generated enough data to convince the FDA that the vaccines were safe and effective.

-No need to bring proof of eligibility, identification, social security number or health insurance.
-Vaccine providers may ask if you live in Oregon or what kind of work you do.
+There is no need to bring identification, social security number or health insurance to your vaccine appointment.
+Vaccine providers may ask if you live in Oregon.

 Mild to moderate reactions to vaccines are not uncommon and are a sign your immune system is responding as it should.
 Common side effects after vaccination include: